Yet another fast variant of Newton's method for nonconvex optimization

-The $s_k^{conv}$ notation in \req{convexstep} stresses the connection with the regularization technique proposed in the convex framework \cite{Misc21,DoikNest21}.
-Indeed, the system \eqref{convexstep} is well posed in a region where the Hessian is positive definite and condition \eqref{possystem} is then always satisfied.
-We emphasize that checking conditions \req{residcondconv} to \req{skconvexbound} is possible and cheap compared to the computation of the smallest eigenvalue in the \al{EigenNewtonStep} procedure.
-This is in particular the case for \eqref{possystem} since a Cholesky factorization delivers the necessary information.
+After selecting the subspace\footnote{Since we do not specify at this point how to make this selection, \al{AN2C} may be viewed as a \emph{class of algorithms} depending on the choice of $V_p$.} and projecting the current gradient and Hessian, we first attempt a step that avoids computing negative curvature information.
+Indeed, the $s_k^{def}$ notation, where $def$ stands for ``definite'', in \req{convexstep} makes the connection with the two conditions \eqref{convexstep} and \eqref{possystem}.
+The condition \eqref{possystem} is significantly less restrictive than checking the positive-definess of the regularized matrix in \eqref{convexstep}.
+This is at variance with the work of \cite{BirginMartinez19} where a factorization is required at each step, and coherent with the 'capped-CG' subroutine proposed at \cite{YaoXuRoosMahoWri22}.
+Should the problem be (locally) convex, \req{possystem} would automatically hold (see \cite{Misc21,DoikNest23}).
 The test \eqref{skconvexbound} is required as to avoid steps whose magnitude is too large compared to the gradient (the motivation for its particular form of the test will become clear in Section~\ref{complexity-s}).